mingmllu/kube-sandbox/README.md

    * sudo chgrp -R $USER $HOME/.kube
    * sudo chown -R $USER $HOME/.minikube
    * sudo chgrp -R $USER $HOME/.minikube
-> When using the none driver, the kubectl config and credentials generated will be root owned and will appear in the root home directory.
-You will need to set the correct permissions.
+> When using the none driver, the kubectl config and credentials generated will be root owned.
+You will need to set the correct permissions as above.
 This can also be done automatically by setting the env var CHANGE_MINIKUBE_NONE_USER=true.
 ```
 export MINIKUBE_WANTUPDATENOTIFICATION=false
 export MINIKUBE_WANTREPORTERRORPROMPT=false